 Location: Oświęcim (near Katowice) – Poland (Google Maps link)

 Perhaps this is the most depressing place on Earth.
-Auschwitz I (there are multiple sites) is a complex of former Polish military barracks camp that the German Nazis used as a brutal labour camp while engineering genocide at a mass scale.
+Auschwitz One (there are multiple sites) is a complex of former Polish military barracks camp that the German Nazis used as a brutal labour camp while engineering genocide at a mass scale.

 I peaked inside the cells where the first experiments with the deadly cyanide gas were performed on prisoners.
 I stood in front of a wall where prisoners were ruthlessly executed.
 I stood inside a gas chamber where people found death at mass scale.

 The camp is now a museum open to the public and can be visited preferably on a guided tour.
 There is a ton of information to soak up and digest, so I recommend reserving a full day to visit.
 Just make your way to the museum location (by public or private transport) and sign up for a tour that starts every 20 or so minutes.
-The tour will also take you by minivan to a second location, Auschwitz II.
+The tour will also take you by minivan to a second location, Auschwitz Two.
 This is the site with the infamous railway tracks, where over 1 million people died.
 For more information please check the official website.

 What are your thoughts about dark tourism?
 Have you ever visited the places listed above?
 Any other places worth visiting?
 Let me know by leaving a comment or contact me via Instagram!